 Lorenzetti's entire oeuvre is remarkable for the emotional connection that he creates between his figures and with the viewer.
 The figures in Christ between Saints Paul and Peter are linked in subtle, silent conversation – demonstrated by their gestures, facial expressions and the movement of their drapery.
 Though contained within three rounded arches, they share the same golden space.
 Christ lifts his hand in blessing.
 He glances towards Saint Paul, who was converted to Christianity after experiencing an intense vision of Jesus.
 With his head bowed and brow furrowed, Paul clutches the sword with which he was martyred.
 It is sheathed in its minutely stitched scabbard and is wrapped in a decorative sword-belt.
 Watching Christ and Paul is Saint Peter.
 As the guardian of the Kingdom of Heaven, he grips the keys tightly.

-Lorenzetti’s eye for detail extends to the decoration of the gold ground with uniquely incised patterns, cross-hatching and tiny punched holes; creating textures which catch the light.
-The gold lines upon Christ’s robe
+Lorenzetti's eye for detail extends to the decoration of the gold ground with uniquely incised patterns, cross-hatching and tiny punched holes; creating textures which catch the light.
+The gold lines upon Christ's robe symbolise his divinity and recall Byzantine icons.

 Whether or not the link with the Philadelphia panel is to be confirmed, it is likely that Christ between Saints Paul and Peter would have been part of an impressive altarpiece.
 Placed upon an altar table, the ensemble would have been the focus of devotion for worshippers.
 Throughout their history, altarpieces have often been dismantled and dispersed from their original locations.
 Reasons for this might include changes in the layout, use, or decoration of a church – or fashions in collecting.
 Lorenzetti's panel was probably brought to England in the second half of the nineteenth century, where it seemingly entered the Cowper family collection at Panshanger Manor, Hertfordshire.